genesiscommunitysuccess/docs/docs/04_web/03_design-systems/05_tokens/01_colour.md

 #### Accent foreground

 This is commonly used for link text or icon.
-It is also used for smaller elements that might not show up well using `accentFill`: for instance, if your accent color is dark purple and you support a dark mode interface.
+It is also used for smaller elements that might not show up well using `accentFill`: for instance, if your accent colour is dark purple and you support a dark mode interface.

 | Token | CSS Custom Property | Preview |
 | --- | --- | --- |